 - Any available social media account information

-This new edition contains some truly exciting opportunities, including some grant-making charities established by entrepreneurs, investment bankers, sports people and notable fashion designer.
-This edition also reports on the progress and current giving practices of grant-makers from the previous edition.
+This new edition contains some truly exciting opportunities, including some grant-making charities established by entrepreneurs, investment bankers, sports people and a notable fashion designer.
+This edition also reports on the progress and current giving practices of a few of the most effective grant-makers from the previous edition.

 ‘This guide is a must-have for any trust fundraiser.
 It has helped us to secure significant funding from new donors who continue to support our work year on year.’